The American Conservative is currently accepting applications for a fall editorial internship position. The deadline for applications is July 22.

 Editorial interns gain experience in all aspects of producing the website and print magazine.
-Our priority is intellectual honesty, and we are dedicated to producing frank, original arguments based on substantive analysis.
-This internship offers real experience in all the moving parts of a media organization and exposure to both editorial and marketing work.
+This internship offers real experience in all the moving parts of a media organization and exposure to both editorial and marketing projects.

 - Preparing pieces for the web, writing headlines, curating images

 - Managing TAC’s presence on social media platforms

 - Proofreading, fact-checking, and editing